PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-22 11:41:25
+Last updated: 2024-04-22 11:42:00
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman